(Prague 2010)

 The experience of unspeakable pain, the agonies of the wounded, sick or dying are not counterbalanced by the delight the sufferer experienced earlier in life; nor is the suffering of the inmates of concentration camps neutralized by many contemporary peoples’ well-being.

 The part played by philosophy in the whole of culture amounts to that of an immune system.
 Where pro-natal religion has set out on the retreat, philosophy is there to keep at bay what one may label the luring gnostic temptation: to abstain from procreation in order to prevent future suffering.
-If philosophy is the brain of religion, then metaphysics is the neocortex of philosophy.
-In such metaphysical systems as the thought of the Church Fathers, Kants teleology, Marxism, positive utilitarianism, R. M. Hare’s prescriptivism or the ontologies of Nicolai Hartmann and Hans Jonas, it ascribes a mission to man, anchoring him in Dasein.
+In such metaphysical systems as the thought of the Church Fathers, Kant's teleology, Marxism, positive utilitarianism, R. M. Hare’s prescriptivism or the ontologies of Nicolai Hartmann and Hans Jonas, it ascribes a mission to man, anchoring him in Dasein.
 In my books SOLL EINE MENSCHHEIT SEIN? / OUGHT MANKIND TO EXIST?
 (1995) and VEREBBEN DER MENSCHHEIT? / EBBING AWAY OF MANKIND?
 (2000) I demonstrate how philosophy failed in its endeavour to secure man a metaphysical place in the universe.
 Without such a place, however, procreation becomes ruinous and selfish.

 I am not of the opinion that coming into existence goes along with being harmed, nor does coming into existence go along with a benefit – as harms and benefits presuppose the existence of the respective human being.
 However, I am convinced that once we are here we will experience severe harm and that many of us will harm others.